-While doing some light spring cleaning, I came across this short list of Twitter hints and “Better Practices” I circulated internally a while back.
+While doing some light spring cleaning, we came across this short list of Twitter hints and “Better Practices” I circulated internally a while back.
 You may find some helpful, or already employ them.
 Feel free to send us some of your tips, too!

 1. Be mindful of length if you want to increase RT potential.